essserrr/crt-terminal/apps/web/README.md

 ## Styling

-Every element inside terminal has special fixed style you can safely refer to.
+Every element inside terminal has special fixed style, to which you can safely refer to.
 You can also add your own `className` for lines and words.

 ## Command history